BrunoDelb/alibabacloudguide/clb.md

 ```
 -   Port:` this is the open port on the backend server (from 1 to
     65535),

--   `Weight:` this is` `the weight of the backend server,
+-   `Weight:` this is`` the weight of the backend server,

 The higher the weight, the more requests it receives.
 If the weight is
 0, no requests are received.
 -   Click on `Next`,

 ![Une image contenant texte Description générée
 automatiquement](./media/image221.png){width="4.5in"
 height="2.752083333333333in"}

--   Click on `Modify `to modify the Health Check configuration,
+-   Click on `Modify` to modify the Health Check configuration,

 The Health Check improves the availability of services by detecting
 backend server failures.
 -   Click on `Next`,
 -   Click on `Submit`,
 -   Click on `OK`.

 ### Add a HTTPS listener

 HTTPS uses a server certificate or a CA certificate that you must
 upload.
 The possibilities are:
 -   `Server certificate`: identifies the server,

-Upload it to CLB\'s `Certificate Management `system.
+Upload it to CLB's `Certificate Management` system.
 The client uses
 it to check if the certiﬁcat sent by the server is issued by a trusted
 center.
 It enables one-way and mutual authentication.

--   `Client certiﬁcate `(client certificate): identifies the client,
+-   `Client certiﬁcate` (client certificate): identifies the client,

 Install the certificate on the client.
-This proves the client user\'s
+This proves the client user's
 identity.
 It is possible to sign a client certificate with a self-signed
 CA certificate.
 It allows mutual authentication.

--   `CA certiﬁcate `(CA certificate): authenticates the signature on
+-   `CA certiﬁcate` (CA certificate): authenticates the signature on
     the client certiﬁcat.

 This starts a secure connection.
 Upload it to the CLB instance.
 It